rust-lang-ru/book/rustbook-ru/nostarch/chapter14.md

 abcdefghijklmnopqrstuvwxyz012345
 ```

-This command will inform Cargo of your API token and store it locally in
+This command will inform Cargo of your API token and склад it locally in
 *~/.cargo/credentials*.
 Note that this token is a *secret*: do not share it
 with anyone else.
 If you do share it with anyone for any reason, you should
 revoke it and generate a new token on crates.io.